 On February 23rd, Cloudflare revealed a serious bug that affected more than 5 million websites using its services: passwords, authentication tokens, cookies and other sensitive data leaked in plaintext.
 Anyone who noticed the error could have collected a variety of users’ personal information, information that’s either encrypted or obscured.

 The bug appeared in a HTML parser used by Cloudflare to increase website performance, upgrading HTTP links to HTTPS.
-Three security features offered by Cloudflare, namely server-side excludes, email obfuscation and automatic HTTPS rewriters, were not properly implemented with the parser and caused random chunks of data to be exposed.
-Even worse, this error also affected Cloudflare itself, leaking a private key used to secure connections between Cloudflare machines.
+Three security features offered, namely server-side excludes, email obfuscation and automatic HTTPS rewriters, were not properly implemented with the parser and caused random chunks of data to be exposed.
+Even worse, this error also affected Cloudflare itself, leaking a private key used to secure connections between his own machines.

 Fortunately, this bug was discovered by Tavis Ormandy, an engineer at Google.
 He first thought the bug was from his own project but once he realized its scope, he contacted Cloudflare via Twitter.
 In less then a few hours, Cloudflare assembled a team of engineers which then worked around the clock, in shifts, to fix the bug.
 The most severe issues was stopped in less then 12 hours but, even then, the team had to work for another six days to eliminate the bug and work with search engines to make sure the leaked data was not indexed and cached.